 I use a theme called WP-Prosperity, but I can’t recommend it to you, since it’s no longer available to the public.
 I’ve done plenty of research, though, and will point you in the right direction to find a great theme for your travel blog.
 Here are a few popular options:

 Theme Forest is a gigantic collection of premium WordPress themes — over 47,000 to be exact — from $2 and up.
 With so many well-reviewed and affordable options, it shouldn’t be hard to find the perfect fit for your travel blog.

 In addition to themes, Theme Forest offers all sorts of other types of goodies for your website.
-From HTML, to logo design, to plugins, Theme Forest has a swath of useful tools that will help you grow your blog from day one.
+From HTML to logo design to plugins, Theme Forest has loads of useful tools that will help you grow your blog from day one.

 Do you find Theme Forest and it’s tens of thousands of options a bit overwhelming?
 Then give ThemeTrust a look.
 With around 20 easy-to-use themes to choose from, ThemeTrust offers simple and effective options to get your travel blog looking good and running smoothly.